How to create an Uber successful digital product visionRecommended By Josh Guest

 So today I realised it was Earth Hour.
 The event didn’t have much hype this year so I suppose you can forgive me for forgetting about it.
-The only reason I remembered it was because it came up on one of my frequented forums.
-I started looking back into the beginnings of the thread (now
+The only reason I remembered it was because

 So the new iPad was released about two weeks ago and on the release weekend they sold 3 million devices.